Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 Below is my reasoning for discounting the other possible frameworks:

+- **Google SketchUp**: I was far too put off by the quality of the models; after some digging, I did find some more detailed examples that were created using third party renderers, but in the most part the models were sub-standard.
+The ease of learning was appealing, but if the end result is not at the required standard then any benefit of time saved is irrelevant.
 - **C++ with Unreal Engine**: I was not feeling convinced that learning C++ was necessary, though I am well placed from a technical stand point to learn the language, so far in my career I haven't found the need to write C++ and I don't feel that my applications are lacking as a consequence.
 Finally, as I've touched on before, investing time to learn something so different does not support my objectives for the course or even for the future.

 My version control setup will include: